Star Trek Movies

 Earth Spacedock, it is found that McCoy is carrying Spock's katra, the immortal

-soul of the Vulcan.
+soul of the Vulcan who died saving the ship.
 In order to

 separate McCoy and Spock, Kirk and his senior crew hijack the Enterprise and